Guide

 - The best AI support keeps the user in charge of the decision.
 It makes choices clearer, not made for them.

 AI tools that try to help with everything tend to help well with nothing in particular.
 Coaching is a domain where overreach is especially costly, because the people using it are often in genuinely difficult situations — under stress, facing real decisions, or dealing with problems that could be made significantly worse by bad advice.
 Safety is not a legal footnote.
-It is an engineering and design problem.
+It is part of deciding when to trust the answer, when to slow down, and when to ask someone qualified.

 The trust gap in AI coaching